iArcanic/pacific-tours-ccse-cw1/Docs/CcseCw2Report/report.md

 >
 > Priority score: 375

-`System.Text.RegularExpressions` is an implementation of a regular expressions (RegEx) engine [@3nuget2024], which is an engine that takes a sequence of characters and returns an according matching pattern text.
+`System.Text.RegularExpressions` is an implementation of a regular expressions (RegEx) engine [@3nuget2024], which is an engine that takes a sequence of characters and returns a matching pattern text.

 RegEx engines, such as this one, are commonly vulnerable to Regular Expression Denial of Service (ReDoS) attacks due to the improper processing of RegEx strings.
-It means that an attacker relies on the fact that a large majority of ReGex engine omplementations may reach rare but extreme cases that cause them to function very slowly, at an exponential rate [@2owasp2024].
+It means that an attacker relies on the fact that a large majority of ReGex engine implementations may reach rare but extreme cases that cause them to function very slowly, at an exponential rate [@2owasp2024].
 An attacker can therefore use a program or tool to manipulate RegEx engines to enter such states, causing them to hang for a very long time.

 The vulnerability for this package is addressed through its subsequent version update of `4.3.1`.